killerbootz/killerbootz.github.io/_posts/2018-08-31-Bulldog-orig.md

 ![Bulldog Hidden]({{ site.url }}/images/Bulldog/hidden_bulldogadmin.JPG)

-Hmm, running that app gets me nowhere.
+Hmm, running the customPermissionApp gets me nowhere.
 Copying it out and running it gets me nowhere as well.
 This stumped me for awhile and caused me to look around some more.
 I found another hidden AV directory with a Python script owned by root, but it didn't look like anything was set to run it.
 This would have been a good avenue since it was writable.
 I ended up going back to the customPermissionApp thinking there was something here I was missing.
 I ran strings against it to see if it would reveal anything and BAM!

 ![Bulldog CustomApp]({{ site.url }}/images/Bulldog/customApp.JPG)